 We are enriched by children and staff of other faiths and we are proud of our inclusive approach to spiritual development.
 We actively seek opportunities in RE, form time and as part of the wider school life to explore how the varying faith traditions complement each other and strengthen us in our

 The school is proud of the work it does in what we call faith in action, through our support for many good causes throughout the year.
 We are always so impressed by the generosity of our students in their charitable giving and by the care and concern which they show towards those less fortunate than themselves, at home and abroad.
-In recent years, we have collected hampers for the region’s homeless and raised money to send Sixth Form students to Sri Lanka to support a school for children orphaned by the tsunami.
-Students really do try to live out t.
+In recent years, we have collected hampers for the region’s homeless and raised money to send Sixth Form students to the Philippines to support young people in their education.
+Students really do try to live out the message of the gospel.

 Whatever your child’s faith background, you can be assured that at St Mary’s your child will have the opportunity to explore and develop their spiritual life in a secure and supportive environment, where tolerance, mutual respect and learning from each other are some of our guiding principles.